 Then fetch KioskForge from GitHub using the following command:

-has execute permissions (use chmod u+x KioskForge.py to
+execute permissions (use chmod u+x KioskForge.py to set

-accomplish that), then you can invoke it using
+them), then you can invoke it using ./KioskForge.py.

 KioskForge is currently a console command, but a GUI version is in the works and will be released eventually.

 KioskForge currently uses the X11 windowing system when running Chromium (the open source version of Google Chrome).
-This will be changed eventually so that KioskForge uses the more modern and slightly better supported Wayland windowing system in the kiosk.
+This will be changed eventually so that KioskForge uses the more modern, slightly better-supported Wayland windowing system in the kiosk.

 KioskForge is a simple application that modifies an Ubuntu Server

-"kiosk file" when booted the first time.
-A kiosk file is a simple
+so-called "kiosk file" when booted the first time.
+A kiosk file is a

-configuration file that is made up of lines that can either be a blank
+simple configuration file composed of lines that can be blank, a comment

-line, a comment (starts with #), or a field assignment of
+(starting with #), or a field assignment of the form

-the form name=value.
-Each kiosk file defines a kiosk and
+name=value.
+Each kiosk file defines a kiosk and its

 The only GUI way to use KioskForge is to double-click a kiosk file